-- Think of 3 main categories of iron overload... - abnormal intestinal absorption of normal amounts of dietary iron, - excesses of dietary iron, or - parenteral sources of iron such as multiple blood transfusions. - Name the organs involved in iron overload:
+- Think of 3 main categories of iron overload... - abnormal intestinal absorption of normal amounts of dietary iron, - 2. excesses of dietary iron, or - 3. parenteral sources of iron such as multiple blood transfusions. - Question 8. - Give several organs that may be affected by iron overload states.